 For the last couple of years, Argentina has been the only country in the world where you can legally change your gender identity without any medical sign off, surgery or hormone treatment.
 And thanks to the 2012 Gender Identity Law, if you decide that you do want the surgery or the hormone treatment, the healthcare system will cover the costs.

-However, it still has some hurdles to overcome; the vast majority of young trans women end up working as prostitutes – a life that, in Buenos Aires and other large cities, inevitably revolves around violence, police harassment and disease.
-While the legislature might take the world's most progressive approach towards trans rights, it's going to be hard to bring a marginalised community into the mainstream if the structures around it keep pulling it back.
+However, it still has some hurdles to overcome.
+The vast majority of young trans women end up working as prostitutes—a life that, in Buenos Aires and other large cities, inevitably revolves around violence, police harassment, and disease.
+While the legislature might take the world's most progressive approach towards trans rights, it's going to be hard to bring a marginalized community into the mainstream if the structures around it keeps pulling it back.

 Before 2012's Gender Identity Law, that struggle led to the country passing Latin America’s first gay marriage bill in 2010, four years before the UK decided it was alright for people of the same sex to recite their vows in a church instead of a register office.

 Juliana Di Tullio (left) and Argentine President Cristina Fernández de Kirchner (right) in 2013 (Photo via)

 Juliana di Tullio, National Deputy and Head of Congress for the Judicialist party, co-authored both the gay marriage and gender identity bills.
 “Gay marriage was really difficult to get through,” she told me, “but the gender ID card law was passed without any debate in Congress—it was unanimous.
 Even the people who voted against the gay marriage law in 2010 were in favor of the transgender ID card law.”